Byx7035/airbnb-clone-project/README.md

 Provides administrative users with tools to monitor user activity, view system analytics, and manage content.
 It helps maintain platform quality and enforce community guidelines.

 Add Database Design section to README

+## API Security

+Securing the backend API is critical to protect user data, prevent unauthorized access, and ensure the integrity of the platform.
+This project will implement the following key security measures:

+### 1. Authentication
+Only registered users will be able to access protected routes.
+This will be handled using token-based authentication such as JWT (JSON Web Tokens), which securely identifies and validates each user session.

+*Why it's important:* Prevents unauthorized access to user accounts and protects personal data.

+### 2. Authorization
+Role-based access control (RBAC) will be used to define what actions different users can perform.
+For example, only hosts can create property listings, and only guests can make bookings.

+*Why it's important:* Ensures that users can only perform actions they are permitted to, protecting platform integrity.

+### 3. Rate Limiting
+Requests to the API will be rate-limited to prevent abuse, such as brute-force attacks or spamming endpoints.

+*Why it's important:* Helps mitigate denial-of-service (DoS) attacks and protects server resources.

+### 4. Input Validation & Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks such as SQL injection or XSS (Cross-Site Scripting).

+*Why it's important:* Prevents malicious users from compromising the system or extracting sensitive information.

+### 5. Secure Payment Handling
+Payments will be processed using a secure third-party provider (e.g., Stripe), with sensitive data like credit card numbers never stored on the server.

+*Why it's important:* Protects financial data and builds trust with users.

+Add API Security section to README